 This int attribute specifies the length (in bytes) of static payloads for each pipe.
 If the dynamic_payloads attribute is enabled for a certain data pipe, this attribute has no affect on that data pipe.
-When dynamic_payloads is disabled for a certain data pipe, this attribute is used to specify the payload length on that data pipe.
+When dynamic_payloads is disabled for a certain data pipe, this attribute is used to specify the payload length on that data pipe in RX mode.